-Since your relationship to insulin is already troubled, avoid starchy and sugary carbs (except post workout), keep your fats healthy and balanced, and eat lots of lean meats and phytonutritent-packed vegetables.
+Since your relationship to insulin is already troubled, avoid starchy and sugary carbs, keep your fats healthy and balanced, and eat lots of meat and phytonutritent-packed vegetables.
 Add a fish oil supplement such as this EPA-DHA 720 blend and a fiber supplement such as Primal Fiber to your routine.
-And before you know it, the lean, muscly physique underneath your body fat will start to be revealed, you’ll have to get your pants taken in and Grandma “won’t even recognize you”.
+And before you know it, the lean, muscly physique underneath your body fat will start to be revealed, you’ll have to get your pants taken in, and Grandma “won’t even recognize you”.
 They say that genetics loads the pistol, but our environment fires the gun.
 We can’t control our genes, but we can certainly control how they are expressed.

 *This article was originally published on MensFitness.com on 5/14/2012 BY ME.
 I WROTE THIS ARTICLE FOR MEN’S FITNESS.
 I’M THE ORIGINAL AUTHOR!